TypeFox/monaco-languageclient/README.md

 ## Examples Overview

-The examples demonstrate mutliple things:
+The examples demonstrate multiple things:

-- How `monaco-languageclient` is use by `monaco-edtior-wrapper` or `@typefox/monaco-editor-react` to have an editor that is connected to a language server either running in the browser in a web worker or `vscode-ws-jsonrpc`. is used to an external process via web-socket.
+- How `monaco-languageclient` and `@typefox/monaco-editor-react` can provide an editor connected to a language server that runs either in a browser worker or in an external process via WebSocket and `vscode-ws-jsonrpc`.
-- How different language servers can be intergrated in a common way, so they can communicate via web-socket to the front-end running in the browser.
+- How different language servers can be integrated in a common way, so they can communicate via WebSocket with the front-end running in the browser.

 ### Main Examples